Top Mixpanel Alternatives & Competitors based on 274 Reviews

 Amplitude (Best Mixpanel Alternative for Product Analytics)

-Hotjar (Best Mixpanel Alternative for User Experience Insights)
+Hotjar (Visual Mixpanel Alternative for User Feedback)

-Kissmetrics (Strong Mixpanel Competitor for Marketing Analytics)
+Kissmetrics (Effective Mixpanel Competitor for Marketing Analytics)

 Looker (Powerful Mixpanel Alternative for Business Intelligence)

-Tableau (Best Mixpanel Alternative for Data Discovery)
+Tableau (Comprehensive Mixpanel Alternative for Data Analytics)

 Mixpanel Alternatives: Feature by Feature Comparison